ARM-software/ethos-n-driver-stack/SUPPORTED.md

      - O is the output quantization scale.

-## Temporarily Disabled Operations
-The following operations have been temporarily disabled and will be enabled in a future release.
-These operations are now only supported at the "EstimateOnly" level.
-They can be used in SPA and will contribute zero performance impact, but cannot be compiled for execution on the actual hardware.
-- Transpose
-- SpaceToDepth

 For more information, see `driver/support_library/src/SupportQueries.cpp`.

 **Please contact your Arm FAE for any further questions.**